jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 green: make it pass
 #################################################################################

-I remove the quotes from the expectation
+I remove the quotes from the number

 .. code-block:: python